ReactiveX/RxPY/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Code or Screenshots**
-If applicable, add code or screenshots to help explain your problem.
+If applicable, add a minimal code example or screenshots to help explain your problem.

 ```python
 def foo(self) -> str: